Fraser's Hill: A Historic Cold Weather Escape in the Heart of Pahang

 • Elevation: 4,095 meters (13,435 feet)

-• Percentage increase in eco-tourism in Sabah: Over 20% annually
+• Eco-Tourism Growth in Sabah: Over 20% annually

-• Average rate of orangutan population growth in Borneo: Approximately 3% per year
+• Orangutan Population Growth in Borneo: Approximately 3% per year

 CategoryDescription